Aero1200: Design

-WB1200 occupies a triangular lot bound to the north by Denny Way, to the east by Yale Avenue, to the south by Stewart Street, and to the west by Minor Avenue.
+Aero1200 occupies a triangular lot bound to the north by Denny Way, to the east by Yale Avenue, to the south by Stewart Street, and to the west by Minor Avenue.
 It is located adjacent to Interstate 5 in the northeast corner of the Denny Triangle neighborhood.
-It consists of two 48-story towers with 1,014 residential units above an eight-story podium with 148,700 sqft of retail space and amenities.
+It consists of two 48-story towers with 927 residential units above an eight-story podium with 148,700 sqft of retail space and amenities.
+A hotel, Aerolux, will have 121 rooms in the western tower.

-The podium will have the Fillmore at WB1200, a two-story music venue operated by Live Nation with 2,300 seats and 40,000 sqft of space.
+The podium is planned to have a two-story music venue operated by Live Nation with 2,300 seats and 40,000 sqft of space.
 The retail portion will have a Trader Joe's grocery store and other stores.
 An indoor galleria within the podium connecting Denny Way and Stewart Street will include a decommissioned Boeing 747-400 fuselage to hang 14 ft above the walkway and serve as office space for Westbank.
-The fuselage was purchased from a scrapyard in California and was formerly part of the United Airlines fleet from 1990 to 2017.
+The fuselage was purchased from a scrapyard in Victorville, California, and was formerly part of the United Airlines fleet from 1990 to 2017.

 The residential towers, designed by Henriquez Partners Architects, will have sculpted balconies that are shaped into a "wave-like" facade inspired by the Aqua skyscraper in Chicago.
 The balconies, mainly concentrated on the north side of the towers, will have gardens and trees to create a "sensual form".
 The residential towers will also have a rooftop patio, a dog park, and a swimming pool.
 The complex will have 613 total parking stalls in a four-story underground garage accessed from Minor Avenue, with commercial and retail spaces separate from those for residential use.